-There are six administrative regions (oblasts) in Belarus – Brest Oblast, Vitebsk Oblast, Gomel Oblast, Grodno Oblast, Mogilev Oblast, and Minsk Oblast.
+There are six administrative regions (oblasts) in Belarus – Brest Oblast, Vitebsk Oblast, Gomel Oblast, Grodno Oblast, Minsk Oblast, and Mogilev Oblast.
 They are further divided into 118 districts.

 As of the beginning of 2017, the population of the Republic of Belarus was 9,504,700, with 77.9% of the Belarusians living in urban areas.
 One fifth of the population, or 1,974,800, live in the capital city of Belarus, Minsk.

 Ethnic Belarusians make up more than 80% of the population.
-Belarus is home to many other nationalities such as Russians, Poles, Ukrainians, Jews, Lithuanians and others.
+Belarus is home to many other nationalities.

 Belarusian and Russian are the official languages of Belarus.